-We’ll head back to the World Showcase and into the American Pavilion for our third best burger at Epcot.
+We’ll head back to the World Showcase and into the American Pavilion for our fourth best burger at Epcot.
 With so many more exotic and international pavilions inside Epcot, it can be easy to breeze right by the American Pavilion without a second glance.
-That’s perfectly fine in many situations, but you should take a moment to consider the American Liberty Inn if you are craving a burger.
+That’s perfectly fine in many situations, but you should take a moment to consider the Regal Eagle if you are craving some good barbecue.

 It’s not a fancy or gourmet option by any means, but it does check all of the quintessential boxes for a good burger.
-There’s also a bar of toppings and sauces at the Liberty Inn, so you can dress up your burger however you’d like.
+Regal Eagle also has some delicious and unique alcoholic and non-alcoholic drinks options on a rotating menu.

-Finding Liberty Inn is very easy.
-First, make your way to the American Pavilion.
+Finding Regal Eagle is very easy.
+First, make your way to the American Pavilion which is at the back of World Showcase.
 Once you’re there, walk to the left side of the gigantic American Adventure building.
-Liberty Inn will be right inside the doors.
+Regal Eagle will be right inside the doors.
 It’s a quick service restaurant, so no need to worry about reservations.